sleepy0owl/ACD-Serverless-Leave-Approval/README.md

 # ACD-Serverless-Leave-Approval

 Building a real-world serverless application that leverages AWS services like API Gateway, Lambda, DynamoDB, Step functions, S3, IAM, Cloudformation, etc.,
+# Features
+- Apply leave and forget about it

 ## Usage